whatwg/html/README.md

 ### Blame

-As the `source` file is too large for GitHub's blame utility, use [whatwg/html on searchfox](https://searchfox.org/whatwg-html/source) instead.
+As the `source` file is too large for [GitHub's blame utility](https://help.github.com/articles/tracing-changes-in-a-file/), use [blame for `source` on searchfox](https://searchfox.org/whatwg-html/source/source) instead.